TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/adc_ppb_epwm_trip.md

 - ADC PPB is configured to generate ADC EVT1 if ADC results are outside the range.
 - ADC Event is configured as EPWM trip source through EPWM XBAR.
 - Trip Zone and Digital Compare submodule are configured to enable different trip combinations.
-- EPWM0 is configured for One Shot trip.
+- EPWM0 (EPWM2 in case of AM261x-LP) is configured for One Shot trip.
-- EPWM1 is configured for Cycle by Cycle trip.
+- EPWM1 (EPWM3 in case of AM261x-LP) is configured for Cycle by Cycle trip.
-- EPWM2 is configured for Direct trip via Digital compare submodule.
+- EPWM2 (EPWM4 in case of AM261x-LP) is configured for Direct trip via Digital compare submodule.
 - The ramp waveform on DAC output is routed to ADC input.
 - The watch variables storing ADC conversion outputs can be used to view the results.